mjkoster/ODM-Examples/sdf.md

 ## Introduction

 The Simple Definition Format is a format for domain experts to use in the creation and maintenance of OneDM definitions.

 OneDM tools convert this format to database formats and other serializations as needed.

 This document describes definitions of OneDM Objects and their associated Events, Actions, Properties, and Data types.

 The JSON format of an SDF definition is described in this document.

-## example OneDM Object Definition for the SmartThings Switch Capability:
+## Example Definition:
 ```
 {
   "info": {